Emily Fay | Mar 19, 2018 | 0

 The doorway to your apartment and the front door of the building

 I once drove a couch from Venice, Florida to Orlando only to find out there was no way to get it through the front door.
 It was because of how tall the back of the couch was.
 It was so wide, there was no angle that worked to get it in.
-My roommate and I had every maintenance guy and male in the neighborhood trying to make it work before we just had to give up and donate it.
+My roommate and I had every maintenance guy the neighborhood trying to make it work before we just had to give up and donate it.
+We don’t want you to ever experience that pain, so read below for the five measurements you must take before moving in.

 Will it fit your queen size mattress or sectional couch?
 You don’t want to be lugging these up the stairs!